-SDAAMFA and the Center has coordinated the work of seven of San Diego’s most celebrated artists to showcase their art and expose a new audience to their work.
+SDAAMFA and the San Diego History Center have coordinated the work of seven of San Diego’s most celebrated artists to showcase their art and expose a new audience to their work.
 The exhibit will run over a five-month period beginning October 2017 through March 28, 2018.
 The following artists will be featured:

 - Manuelita Brown is an alumnus of the University of San Diego with a master’s degree in Psychology.
 A professional artist and sculptor, specializing in bronze figurative and portrait sculpture her art is featured throughout San Diego County and the United States.
 Trained by veteran sculptors, including Bruno Lucchesi (New York), Nigel Konstam (Italy), and Simon Kogan (Washington), Manuelita has been honored with numerous awards accompanying her frequent participation in juried shows and exhibitions throughout the country, such as the Gasparilla Festival of the Arts in Tampa, Florida; Artscape in Baltimore, Maryland; the National Black Arts Festival in Atlanta, Georgia; the National Black Fine Arts Show in Soho, New York, and the Sausalito Art Festival in Sausalito, California.